-Microsoft 365 suite is one of the main productivity apps, used these days in organizations.
+Microsoft 365 suite is one of the leading productivity apps used today in organizations.

-Torii integrates with Microsoft 365 and syncs the following attributes:
+Torii integrates with Microsoft 365 and syncs the following:

 Permissions needed to view usage data in Torii

 * Microsoft Teams Exploratory license is required

 To view usage in Torii, you need to change the default MS365 settings to show identifiable user information.